fark00/Micro-LAB/README.md

 # Microprocessor Laboratory

-## This repository contains my codes for the operating system lab.
+## This repository contains my codes for the Microcontroller laboratory.

-**Note:** I suggest you try to solve the questions yourself first and then use my answers to review your answers.
+**Note:** I suggest you try to solve the questions yourself first and then use my answers to review your answers if you are an IUT student and are currently taking this course.
 &#128521;
 &#128522;

+## Session1

+## Session2

 ## Support